 It’s clear there are many exciting developments on the horizon that will change the way doctors and patients interact in primary care practices.
-While all changes require some type of adjustment, there are a few steps doctors can take now to get a head start.
+While all changes require some type of adjustment, there are a few steps that doctors can take now to get a head start.

 ➔ Embrace new technology.
 As new technology becomes more widespread in healthcare, patients are likely to not only embrace it, but seek out physicians who are using it.
 Learning and adopting this technology early on will put you ahead of the curve.
-Burgert explains that much of this emerging technology is how doctors will maintain their relevancy and new patients in the future—and ultimately, avoid becoming “obsolete.”
+Burgert explains that much of this emerging technology is how doctors will maintain their relevance and gain new patients in the future—and ultimately, avoid becoming “obsolete.”

-The key for success, Burgert says, is for physicians to push through the learning curve and anxiety associated with many new technologies and be open to the changes that lie ahead.
+The key for success, Burgert says, is for physicians to push through the learning curve and any anxiety associated with new technologies and be open to the changes that lie ahead.
 She explains: “Physicians who maintain their willingness to listen and learn, despite the common anxiety of not knowing everything in uncharted territory, will be better positioned in the future.”

 - What Makes a Great Patient Portal?
 Top Benefits, Features, and Implementation Tips

 - Should You Offer Telemedicine Services?
 Patients Weigh In

 - Are Patients Ready for Amazon Alexa, MD?